-In 2012, we achieved the threshold financial goal of positive consolidated adjusted operating income, which resulted in the funding of an Annual Cash Incentive Plan bonus pool equal to 1.25% of our 2012 consolidated adjusted operating income of \$398 million.
-Total adjustments to operating income were \$18.6 million of business restructurings.
-The bonus pool for 2012 was approximately \$4.98 million.
-For 2012, the Maximum Pool Award for each of Messrs.
+In 2013, we achieved the threshold financial goal of positive consolidated adjusted operating income, which resulted in the funding of an Annual Cash Incentive Plan bonus pool equal to 1.25% of our 2013 consolidated adjusted operating income of \$690 million.
+Total adjustments to operating income were \$143 million of restructuring costs, acquisition costs, integration-related costs and acquisition purchase accounting adjustments.
+The bonus pool for 2013 was approximately \$8.62 million.
+For 2013, the Maximum Pool Award for each of Messrs.
 Lorberbaum and Wellborn was 24% and 20% of the bonus pool, respectively, and for each of our other named executive officers, the Maximum Pool Award was 14% of the bonus pool.
-For 2012, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer.
+For 2013, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer.

 As noted above, actual cash incentive awards earned by the named executive officers are based on performance against applicable performance goals established by the Compensation Committee and target incentive opportunities.
-In February 2012, the Compensation Committee established annual cash incentive award opportunity ranges for each of our named executive officers, reflected as a percentage of each named executive officer's 2012 base salary, that would be payable based on performance against applicable goals related to adjusted EPS and EAC and EBITDA ("Incentive Plan Financial Goals").
+In February 2013, the Compensation Committee established annual cash incentive award opportunity ranges for each of our named executive officers, reflected as a percentage of each named executive officer's 2013 base salary that would be payable based on performance against applicable goals related to adjusted EPS ("Incentive Plan Financial Goals").

-Annual Incentive Award Opportunity (Percentage of Base Salary)
+Annual Incentive Award Opportunity (Percentage of Base Salary)\

 Threshold Target Maximum

 Jeffrey S. Lorberbaum 0% 90% 150%

 W. Christopher Wellborn 0% 90% 135%

-Frank H. Boykin 0% 75% 115%
+Frank H. Boykin 0% 75% 113%

-Bernard P. Thiers 0% 75% 115%
+Bernard P. Thiers 0% 75% 113%

-Brian M. Carson 0% 75% 115%
+Brian M. Carson 0% 75% 113%